 A stricter ban on single-use disposables goes beyond environmental protection.
 It offers a multitude of benefits for Bengaluru:

-Imagine cleaner lakes reflecting the city's vibrant energy, parks free from plastic debris, and a thriving economy focused on sustainability.
-This is the future Bengaluru can achieve with a stricter ban on single-use disposables.
+Imagine cleaner lakes reflecting the city's vibrant energy, parks free from Plastic debris, and a thriving economy focused on sustainability.
+Bengaluru can achieve this by enforcing a stricter ban on single-use disposables.

 A Call to Action for Bengaluru - A Collective Responsibility